 What Is There to Do in Shanghai?

 The coastal city of Shanghai is comprised of picturesque colonial-era buildings that line the waterfront in an idyllic scene.
 This mile-long stretch along the western bank of the Huangpu River is called The Bund and it's often referred to as the "museum of buildings" due to its architectural gems.
 A stark contrast to the old aesthetic is the contemporary Oriental Pearl Radio & Television Tower, containing 11 LED-lit spheres.
-It was the tallest structure in China before the Shanghai World Financial Center became not only the tallest in China, but the second tallest in the world.
+It was the tallest structure in China before the Shanghai World Financial Center became not only the tallest building in China but the second tallest building in the world.
 A jaunt along Nanjing Road—one of the busiest shopping streets in the world—will put you in the lively part of the city, but if you want peace, try meditating at one of the city's many ornate temples.